Assessing Round 2 of the Braves’ selling: Wood, Simmons and Miller | Mark Bradley blog

 The Braves have had no cause to regret those deals, all made between the 2014 and 2015 seasons.
 Emboldened by early success, they let their creative juices flow.
 Three subsequent trades saw them offload three gifted and established major-leaguers, all under long-term club control, their ages ranging from 24 to 26.
 In their second round of major moves, creativity met cold reality.

-The Whiff: On July 30, 2015, the Braves sent starting pitcher Alex Wood, closer Jim Johnson, reliever Luis Avilan and infield prospect Jose Peraza to the Dodgers for Hector Olivera, a 30-year-old infielder who’d signed with L.A. for $62.5 million that spring and who hadn’t played in a big-league game.
-Also included: Pitching prospects Zachary Bird and Paco Rodriguez and, via Miami in this three-way deal, a draft pick.
+The Whiff: On July 30, 2015, the Braves sent starting pitcher Alex Wood, closer Jim Johnson, reliever Luis Avilan and infield prospect Jose Peraza to the Dodgers for Hector Olivera, a 30-year-old infielder who signed with L.A. for $62.5 million that spring and who hadn’t played in a big-league game.
+Also included: pitching prospects Zachary Bird and Paco Rodriguez and, via Miami in this three-way deal, a draft pick.

-The Braves had liked Olivera enough to bid on his services that spring – they’d sent then-manager Fredi Gonzalez, also born in Cuba, to meet with him – and sprang at the chance to get him for roughly half what the Dodgers paid.
-They saw him a middle-of-the-lineup complement to Freddie Freeman.
-“The first building block,” Hart called Olivera, who was arrested for domestic violence on April 13, 2016 and suspended 82 games by MLB.
+The Braves liked Olivera enough to bid on his services that spring – they sent then-manager Fredi Gonzalez, also born in Cuba, to meet with him – and sprang at the chance to get him for roughly half what the Dodgers paid.
+They saw him as a middle-of-the-lineup complement to Freddie Freeman.
+“The first building block,” Hart called Olivera, who was arrested for domestic violence April 13, 2016 and suspended 82 games by MLB.
 In July the Braves traded him to San Diego, which released him, for Matt Kemp.

 Bird was claimed by Texas in the Rule 5 minor-league draft; Rodriguez was released.
 The draft pick became high school pitcher Joey Wentz; he’s rated by MLB.com as the Braves’ No. 13 prospect.
 Johnson re-upped with the Braves after the 2015 season and is here still.
 Avilan remains with the Dodgers as a get-out-the-lefty guy.